-Cyber Monday 2020 is going to be bigger than ever!
-This year, many people are turning to online shopping as a safer alternative to the hustle and bustle of physically shopping.
+Cyber Monday is usually the biggest online shopping day of the year.
+Many people are turning to online shopping as a safer alternative to the hustle and bustle of physically shopping.
 Retailers are predicted to have the best sales of the year this Cyber Monday, but before you start filling your virtual carts, review our top tips for safely navigating the digital shopping world.

 - Use only one credit card for two reasons:

 - 1) Better chance of avoiding trouble in the event of a credit card breach, and,

 - 2) Only one card to cancel if your wallet is lost or stolen.

 - Shop online exclusively using sites with secure connections (https://) and encryption certificate (the locked green padlock):

 - Freeze your credit with all credit bureaus (see below for more information).

 - Authorize two-factor authentication on all of your online accounts.